You Are My Joy,

 I glanced at the kitchen table and sure enough - on it, right under a small framed picture on the wall, was a freshly baked peach pie.

-you are my joy - ballerina dancing Grandma loved visitors - and everyone loved grandma so she had
+Grandma loved visitors - and everyone loved grandma so she had

 plenty of people she could "strike an interesting conversation with".